charleyedward/event-notified-etl/README.md

 ### 10. SharePoint Setup

-Create Two SharePont Team Sites - Green Taxi and Yellow Taxi and create following folders to upload taxi data
+Create Two SharePont Online Team Sites - Green Taxi and Yellow Taxi and create following folders to upload taxi data

 - Green Taxi - `Documents/monthly`
 - Yellow Taxi - `Documents/daily`

-You will the data to upload in /data folder of this repo
+You will the data to upload in /data folder of this repo.

+Note: You can sign up for Office 365 E3 license if you don't have access to a SharePoint Online subscription.

 ### 11. Power Automate Setup